xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 - [X] Added arrow styled edges instead of plain line.
 Now the links actually points to the nodes.
 Also added other optimal renderer settings
 - [X] Changed the name of output API JS file from `bundle.js` to something more particular

-## Week 5 (26 June - 2 July 2023)
+## Week 5 (26 June - 2 July 2023) ✔

 - [X] Implemented the method to filter the number of documents we wish to visualize in the wiki (basically to change the value of the `nb` parameter).
 Now the user has a choice to override the default value to whatever they wish for
 - [X] Use a [RequireJS Module UIX](https://www.xwiki.org/xwiki/bin/view/Documentation/DevGuide/ExtensionPoint/RequireJS%20Module%20Config) for the visualisation API to keep the code DRY (don't repeat yourself)
 - [X] Create a UIX entry for the application so that it is visible in the application panel of XWiki

-## Week 6 (3 July - 9 July 2023)
+## Week 6 (3 July - 9 July 2023) ✔

 - [X] Refactored the `Search in nodes...` feature to adapt with the panel.
 Now the function checks if there is a need to have the feature or not
-- [ ] Working on the panel for the application (for visualisation centered around the opened wiki document)
+- [X] Implemented the panel for the application (for visualisation centered around the opened wiki document)
+- [X] Implemented styles from XWiki conventions using pre-defined XWiki specific classes
+- [X] Removed all hardcoded colors and implemented the colors from XWiki Flamingo application (that handles all themes inside XWiki)
+- [X] Implemented a custom `drawHover()` method that overrides existing `drawHover()` method in Sigma.js ([issue reference](https://github.com/jacomyal/sigma.js/issues/1368))

-# Midterm Evaluation (10 July - 14 July 2023)
+# Midterm Evaluation ✔

+## Week 7 (17 July - 23 July 2023)

+-

 <!--
+## Week 8 (24 July - 30 July 2023)
+## Week 9 (31 July - 06 August 2023)
+## Week 10 (07 August - 13 August 2023)
+## Week 11 (14 August - 20 August 2023)
+## Week 12 (21 August - 27 August 2023)

 # Final Evaluation (28 August - 04 September)
 -->

 ## Upcoming tasks

+- [ ] Improve application's folder directory structure
+- [ ] Release the first working extension on [XWiki Extension Store](https://extensions.xwiki.org)
+- [ ] Write the extension documentation and a blog informing about the first release
-- [ ] Implement the panel for visualisation only around the opened wiki page
+- [ ] Improve the panel code efficiency by using multiple Solr queries
+- [ ] Study about Solr Search facets and analyse the Map Application

 ## What is left

-- [ ] Research on testing JS framework & write tests for the application (potential choice: [Jasmine](https://jasmine.github.io/))
+- [ ] Research on testing JS framework & if feasible, write tests for the application (potential choice: [Jasmine](https://jasmine.github.io/))
-- [ ] Use color variables from inside of XWiki instead of hardcoding the color values
-- [ ] Use proper CSS and button styles from XWiki
 - [ ] Study about the `Localization Module` in order to generate key-value pairs that will allow the possibility of translation of the application pages
 - [ ] Publish the extension the XWiki Extension Store and write documentations & demo around the extension